 All requests must be submitted to the attention of the Freedom of Information Act Officer.
 Applicants may use the Barrington Hills Park District’s FOIA Request Form or may submit their own written request for records.
 Applicants choosing not to use the provided form must provide their full name, current address, phone number, a detailed account of the documents they are requesting and whether or not they are requesting the documents for commercial use.

-Download a form here, fill in and mail to the District Office.
+Fill in and mail the form, Freedom_of_information , to the District Office.

 Or, submit an online form, your completed form is sent directly to the District Administrators.

 The Barrington Hills Park District will disclose public records as required by the Freedom of Information Act (FOIA).
 The District can deny a request for records that are specifically exempt from coverage under the Act, including information that would constitute an unwarranted invasion of personal privacy or a compromise of security.

 The Barrington Hills Park District appointed FOIA Officer is Kim Keper.
 FOIA Officers are responsible for receiving information requests from the public and sending responses in compliance with FOIA.